mnapoli/pretty/README.md

 ```

 This will disable the caching option of PHP-CS-Fixer or CodeSniffer (because the cache will not be kept in CI).

+## Hosted continuous integration

+If you are using `pretty` in your daily development workflow you may be interested in [PrettyCI.com](https://prettyci.com/), the SaaS version of `pretty`.